bxparks/AceSegment/docs/scanning_module.md

 }

 void updateDisplay() {
-  // Update the 'display' with LED segment patterns.
+  // Use the 'patternWriter' to update LED segment patterns.
 }

 void setup() {